THE BOOK OF MORMON AND ITS PURPORTED ORIGIN IS FILLED WITH NONSENSE AND FRAUD

 MORMONS BELIEVE THAT THE "LAMANITE" AMERICAN INDIANS WERE JEWS WHO ARRIVED IN 600 B.C.!

-20TH CENTURY MORMONS BELIEVED THE BOOK OF MORMON WAS NORTH AND SOUTH AMERICAN HISTORY!
+OTHER MORMONS BELIEVED THE BOOK OF MORMON WAS NORTH AND SOUTH AMERICAN HISTORY!

 21ST CENTURY MORMONS BELIEVE THAT THE BOOK OF MORMON MAY BE JUST GOOD LITERATURE!